Next Day Delivery / Same Day Pick Up - For Orders Placed Before 10am*

 It is best to use the insecticide just before dusk.
 You should treat the entire lawn area, and then lightly water the grass so the insecticide soaks into the soil and is ingested by the army grubs.
 Repeat the treatment again during the warmer months as the life cycle of the moth is quite short and they can re-infest the same area.

-If you have any concerns about army grubs or the quality of your Sir Walter turf then treating your lawn with insecticide during summer can be a good idea to keep your lawn in top shape.
+If you have any concerns about army grubs or the quality of your Sir Walter turf, treating your lawn with insecticide during summer can be a good idea to keep it in top shape.

 Buy Turf Online